-In the intervening years, Eclipso has been proven responsible for everything from Noah’s Flood from The Bible, injuring an actual angel, possession Superman and Jean Loring, and even planning to kill God in the Justice League of America book.
+In the intervening years, Eclipso has been proven responsible for everything from Noah's Flood from the Bible, injuring an actual angel, possessing Superman and Jean Loring, and even planning to kill God in the Justice League of America book.

 9. Time Trapper

-Known as one of the biggest of the big bads in the DCU, the Time Trapper is – as his name suggests – a time traveler, and someone who uses that control of time for his own sinister purposes.
-Created back in 1964 by Robert Kanigher, the Time Trapper has been a major force in the DCU through events like Zero Hour, Final Crisis and face-offs with Wonder Woman, the Legion of Super-Heroes and more.
+Known as one of the biggest of the big bads in the DCU, the Time Trapper is – as his name suggests – a time traveler and someone who uses that control of time for his own sinister purposes.
+Created back in 1964's Adventure Comics #317, the Time Trapper has been a major force in the DCU through events like Zero Hour, Final Crisis, and face-offs with Wonder Woman, the Legion of Super-Heroes, and more.

-Nekron reached his pinnacle when in 2009 he was revealed as the mastermind behind the Black Lanterns and the instigator of the Blackest Night event series.
-During that series, he took over the bodies of Superman, Wonder Woman and a host of other heroes, and even resurrected a menagerie of dead heroes to fight in his army.
-Narrowly defeated, he arose once more in the final issues of Geoff Johns’ Green Lantern comic when Hal Jordan briefly becomes a Black Lantern.
+Nekron reached his pinnacle in 2009, he was revealed as the mastermind behind the Black Lanterns and the instigator of the Blackest Night event series.
+During that series, he took over the bodies of Superman, Wonder Woman, and a host of other heroes, and even resurrected a menagerie of dead heroes to fight in his army.
+Narrowly defeated, he arose once more in the final issues of Geoff Johns' Green Lantern comic when Hal Jordan briefly becomes a Black Lantern.

-As far as powers go, Nekron can resurrect any deceased person, kill with a simple touch, as well as far-reaching reality warping powers.
-Geoff Johns has gone on to describe him as the most powerful dark force in the DC Universe, which is big given the others we have left to go on our list here.
+As far as powers go, Nekron can resurrect any deceased person, kill with a simple touch, as well as far-reaching reality-warping powers.
+Writer Geoff Johns once described Nekron as "the most powerful dark force in the DC Universe," which is big given the others we have left to go on our list here.

 6. Superboy Prime